JimWas/Twitch-Viewbot-Proxy/README.md

 - **Screenshot Capture**: Takes screenshots after 60 seconds of page load.
 - **GUI Log**: Displays real-time logs of session starts, proxy usage, and screenshot saves.

+Mandatory Requirements
+Provide your own private HTTP proxies to the proxies.txt file you select in the GUI or follow our Proxies Guide.
+The best proxy provider is webshare which is plug-and-play via copy and pasting your proxy list.
+Please use my referral link if you appreciate my hardwork to get working proxies: https://www.webshare.io/?referral_code=elgz3qlqssvs

+Chrome needs to be already installed on your system.

 ## Installation
 1. Clone the repository:
    ```bash